LITIGATION TRACKER

 Opening Brief

-Oral argument, New York Supreme Court, First Department, Appellate Division (begins at 2:22:20)
+Oral argument, New York Appellate Division, First Department (begins at 2:22:20)

 K.W. v.
 The City of New York